Ida M. Tarbell's Miscellaneous Books and Publications

 I have ordered this complete set of thirteen volumes.
 It will take a long time to read—if ever to be completed, but, in the meantime, I will scan the work into my collection, make it searchable and available for my on-going business research.

 Of great interest was a book referenced in this volume which led me to a new, fascinating work on Andrew Carnegie: The Life of Andrew Carnegie by Burton J. Hendrick.
-I purchased it for a deeper look into the Homestead Strike, and I was not disappointed.
-But that will have to wait for another review.
-Suffice it to write that I am beginning to understand the weaknesses in a “community-supported” Wikipedia information system—we are paying a precious price for free, biased, incomplete information, and we are experiencing the limitations that our current system of copyright law enforces on researchers that makes critical information published after 1927 so hard to obtain.
+I purchased it for a deeper look into the Homestead Strike, and I was not disappointed. [review is available here].
+I am beginning to understand the weaknesses in a “community-supported” Wikipedia information system—we are paying a precious price for free, biased, incomplete information, and we are experiencing the limitations that our current system of copyright law enforces on researchers that makes critical information published after 1928 so hard to obtain.
 If knowledge is power and if an educated people are the best hope for a democracy, we need to address these shortcomings in making complete, detailed and critically reviewed information available.

 |